 We do not allow stallholders to bring their own marquee or other structure and this includes buses, vans or ‘roadshow’ trailers.

 We take our commitment to sustainability seriously and so ask that you are mindful of this when considering any items for sale or that you give away.
 Please note there are some items we do not allow for sale or giveaway purposes, and some other activities we do not allow.
 Please check the terms and conditions before you accept an offer or email us for advice.

 Accessibility is integral to our ethos, and so we want you to make sure that whatever you do on your stall and whatever you put on it, is as accessible as possible.
 That means considering things such as having a floor without any bumps or steps, having tables at a low level for wheelchair users, providing information and price lists in large type, and including activities for people of all abilities.

 In addition, direct fundraising and solicitation of donations is not permitted anywhere on the Pride in London footprint on the day of the event.

 On the day it is your responsibility to provide proof of £5m of public liability insurance as well as a written risk assessment.
 Local authority inspectors may ask to see these plus any trading licence you may need.
 We will ask you for evidence of these before the event.

-If you have questions that have not been answered, please email email@example.com and we will get back to you in a couple of days.
+If you have questions that have not been answered or wish to apply, please email email@example.com and we will get back to you in a couple of days.